Falls Prevention in Seniors: How to Prevent Falls at Home

 - If you live in an area that gets snow and ice in the winter, sprinkle salt or cat litter on slippery steps and sidewalks.

-To reduce the chance of a fall in your daily activities:
+How to reduce the chance of a fall in your daily activities:

 - Store household items on lower shelves so that you do not have to climb or reach high.
 Or use a reaching device that you can buy at a medical supply store.
 If you have to climb for something, use a step stool with handrails.